 - humidity, corrosion

 - mechanical damage, cracks

 - loose-fitting parts, screws not tightened

 - wrong/defective bulbs

-- broken wires, short circuit

-- high contact resistance, no electrical contact

-- bad/broken soldering joints

-- uncharged/half-charged/broken batteries

-- no/pale light, impaired light beam

-- 1. Please do a FMECA for the headlight/backlight of the motorbike by using the given template (see Annex 1).
-Assign rankings for severity of consequences (S), occurrence probability (O), and probability of non-detection (D), and calculate the associated risk priority numbers (RPN).
-On which failure modes would you focus your attention?
-What are your suggestions for corrective measures?

-- 2. The failure mode "Light works intermittently" has to be further analyzed by using Fault Tree Analysis.
+- broken wires, short circuit - high contact resistance, no electrical contact - uncharged/half-charged/broken batteries - 1.
+With this knowledge please do a FMECA for the headlight/backlight of the motor-bike by using the given template (see Annex 1).
+Do a further analysis for other components of the light system of the motorbike and assign rankings for severity of consequences (S), occurrence probability (O), and probability of non-detection (D).
+After this calculate the associated risk priority numbers (RPN) and find out on which failure modes you have to focus first?
+What are your suggestions for corrective measures? - 2.
+The failure mode "Light works intermittently" has to be further analyzed by using Fault Tree Analysis.
 Please create the corresponding fault tree(s) by using the results of your FMECA.